bendohan/bendohan/final.md

 Step 10: Run a local G* analysis on the ratio of season housing to people

 Step 11: Map that G* analysis.
-I mapped the G* analysis of at both a 1 z-score signifigance level and a 2 z-score significance level.
+I mapped the G* analysis of at both a 1 z-score significance level and a 2 z-score significance level.

 ![Seasonal G*, 1 Z-score](seasonal1zs.png)
 ![Seasonal G*, 2 Z-scores](seasonal2zs.png)